-Retailers are selling $60 wires for Apple’s wireless Airpods
+Retailers are selling $60 cords for Apple’s wireless Airpods

 Back in the year 2016, we had no problems.
 Well, okay, that’s not true.
 We had some problems.
 But our headphones weren’t one of them.
-That’s because headphones featured a universal design that was based upon a simple, 3.5mm jack that had been around for over a century.
+That’s because headphones featured a universal design that was based upon a simple 3.5 mm jack that had been around for over a century.
 Then Apple killed the standard audio jack in iPhones and introduced its $159 wireless Airpods.

 Wireless earbuds seem great, of course, until one falls out of your ear and down a sewer grate.
 Single Airpod Syndrome is a very real consequence of the new, untethered world of audio.
 That’s why Apple actually offers single Airpod replacements.
 That’s also why one company called Tapper introduced a solution of its own: Airpod cords.